Presenting Your Case

 of Statewide Uniform Child Support Guideline, 2001, Judicial

 Council of California.
-This version is based on intact family data
+This version is based on intact family

 as are all earlier versions of Income Shares.